MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-apply-pro-setup-config-data.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios_

+## Prerequisites
+1. Provisioned a CE environment and an F&O environment for Project Operations
+2. Legal entity information from F&O has flowed into CE i.e. Company entity on CE has the following company records:
+  a.
+THPM
+  b.
+USPM
+  c.
+GBPM

 ## Install setup and configuration data

 1. Download, unblock, and unzip the [Setup and Configuration Data Package](https://download.microsoft.com/download/1/3/4/1349369c-6209-42b7-b3b4-5be0e67cacd8/ProjOpsSampleSetupData-%20Integrated%20UR1.zip).